echohun/python3/README.md

 java
 =========
-A repertory for java programs
+A repository for java programs